-In Thailand they use the Thai Baht and 1 US dollar is about 30 Thai Baht.
+In Thailand they use the Thai Baht and 1 US dollar is about 35 Thai Baht.
 Obviously the currency exchange changes over time, but in general the Thai Baht is pretty stable.
 In 2009 I got 48 Baht for my Euro but the last years it is pretty stable around 38-40 THB.
-Can you use dollar in Thailand?
+Can you use the US dollar in Thailand?
 It is recommended not to use US dollars when you travel to Thailand, always have local currency on you.
 There are ATMs everywhere and basically everywhere you can change your dollars into Thai Baht.

 If you are planning to go to backpacking in Thailand you basically don’t need much.
 Definitely put sunscreen, flipflops, beach wear and bug spray on your Thailand packing list.
 Click on the link to see all the 40 items I recommend you to bring.
 Later I will also talk about shopping and then you will find out that everything you forget you can buy in Thailand.
 Shopping is a reason to travel to Thailand for many people.

 6. Travel adapter for Thailand

 Thailand was one of the first countries where I found the all-you-can-eat electric sockets.
 All upscale places have sockets where you can plug almost all electric devices from Australia, Europe, UK and US.
 Just in case I always travel with a travel adapter.